kidonng/scoop-docs/packages/docs/docs/guides/Github-with-SSH-key.md

 git config --global credential.helper manager
 ```

 You should see a popup asking for your SSH key password: enter it and check the box to save your password.
-Back in your Powershell session, you should see an `Identity Added` message.
-Whenever you start a Powershell session from now on, Pshazz will make sure the `ssh-agent` is running and load your private key using your saved password.
+Back in your PowerShell session, you should see an `Identity Added` message.
+Whenever you start a PowerShell session from now on, `Pshazz` will make sure the `ssh-agent` is running and load your private key using your saved password.

 ## Test it out